Green peach aphids are notorious pests that can cause significant damage to various crops.

 6. Control Weeds

 Weeds can serve as alternative hosts for these little critters.
-It can provide them with shelter and a food source when preferred plants are scarce.
+They can provide them with shelter and a food source when preferred plants are scarce.

-So, by keeping your garden free of weeds, you can reduce aphids’ numbers.
+So, by keeping your garden free of weeds, you can reduce aphid numbers.

 Regularly remove weeds from your garden beds and surrounding areas.
-This will minimize the pests’ ability to spread to desirable plants.
+Doing so will minimize the pests’ ability to spread to desirable plants.

 7. Natural Predators

-To attract and retain these natural enemies, it’s essential to provide habitat diversity.
+To attract and retain these natural enemies, it is essential to provide habitat diversity.
 This includes flowering plants for nectar and pollen.

 Yes, you can attract many helpful insects by planting plants and flowers that insects like.
 These plants and flowers will attract insects that are good for your garden.